Lighthouses of Northern Iran

 Māzandarān Province Lighthouses

 - Date unknown.
 Active; focal plane about 22 m (72 ft); light characteristic unknown.
 Approx. 20 m (66 ft) square pyramidal skeletal tower.
-A distant view of the harbor is available (the light is on the breakwater on the right), and Bing has a satellite view.
-Nowshahr is a beach resort and university town in Māzandarān Province, near the southernmost point of the Caspian Sea.
+An aerial photo and a distant view of the harbor (the light is on the breakwater on the right) are available, and Bing has a satellite view.
+Noshahr is a beach resort and university town in Māzandarān Province, near the southernmost point of the Caspian Sea.
 Located at the end of the east breakwater at Nowshahr.
 Site status unknown, but the light is easy to see from the waterfront.
+Operator: Nosharh Port.

 - Amirabad West Breakwater